J35P312/Assemblatron/README.md

 A bam file named <prefix>.bam will be produced

 # Stats
 compute various statistics of an assembly.
-THe output is printed to stdout.
+The output is printed to stdout.

-python assemblatron.py --stats <contigs_bam>
+python assemblatron.py --stats --bam <contigs_bam>

 The statistics include N50, L50, assembly size, and the number of contigs.

+# Quast

+The quality control may be  performed using quast.
+Quast performs a more in-depth but slower analysis.

+python assemblatron.py --quast --fasta <contigs_fasta> --output <output_folder>

+python assemblatron.py --quast --fasta <contigs_fasta> --ref <reference.fasta> --output <output_folder>

+The statistics module supports any number of fasta files.
+Type --help for more information.
+NOTE: use absolute path for the output directory.

 # SV
 Call SV.
 Assemblatron will calssify variants as DEL, INV, BND (translocation or complex), INS, and TDUP.